 Fear, panic, and knee-jerk reactions.
 They’re the three things that media and news outlets thrive on, and three surefire ways to lose revenue within your business.
 Although a worldwide increase in levels of anxiety and uncertainty is probably good news for stocks of media outlets, it often leads to a decline in productivity and profitability for the rest of the workforce.

-We want to help guide you through these challenging times with some simple business tips on the three business mistakes to avoid during the coronavirus outbreak:
+We want to guide you through these challenging times by giving you three business mistakes to avoid during the Coronavirus outbreak:

 Unless you’re selling essential healthcare items like soap or rubber gloves, you’re probably not seeing a dramatic increase in your sales right now.
 Business owners are likely starting to sweat a little at this point, wondering how long these downward trends may continue.